dreftymac/demo.blockspring/README.md

 This would enable the ability to do authenticated audit trails, just like with a git repository.

+Any time a function is run, the arguments passed into the function and the output resulting from those inputs could both be signed by a committer and kept in an auditable trail that is capable of accepting branches and tags, just like git.

-This would enable teams to transmit non-static content to each other with a degree of confidence in the accuracy, validity and authenticity of the function output.
+This would enable teams to transmit non-static content to each other with a degree of confidence in the accuracy, validity and authenticity of the content.